Gena0212/Coordinator/README.md

 In this day and age people are finding it difficult to find a time when they are all free.
 This app provides an easy visual of when everyone is available, making it easy to coordinate activities with multiple people.

+##How To Install This Project

+Clone the repository.
+Make sure to also clone the backend from the following respository: https://github.com/Gena0212/Coordinator-back-end.
+Please note that for now the finished project is on the branch try-oauth for both repositories.

 ### User Profile

 The app user is any individual who wants any easy way to see when one or more people are available.
 The user will log into the app, and give the app access to their google calendar information.
 The app must be intuitive to any ordinary technology user.